ZITADEL Docs

 Setup Application

-Before we can start building our application, we have to do a few configuration steps in ZITADEL Console.
+Before we can start building our application, we have to do a few setup steps in ZITADEL Console.
 You will need to provide some information about your app.
 We recommend creating a new app to start from scratch.
 Navigate to your Project, then add a new application at the top of the page.
 Select Native application type and continue.

-Create app in console
+Create app in management console

 Redirect URIs